Compact and aligned text (CAT) Client

 Parameters:

-• actions – The task action names, which are used to limit the response.
+• actions – The task action names used to limit the response.

 • detailed – If true, the response includes detailed information about shard recoveries.
 Default is false.

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• nodes – Comma-separated list of node IDs or names to limit the returned information; use _local to return information from the node you’re connecting to, leave empty to get information from all nodes.
+• nodes – A comma-separated list of node IDs or names used to limit the returned information.
+Use _local to return information from the node to which you’re connecting, specify a specific node from which to get information, or keep the parameter empty to get information from all nodes.

 • parent_task_id – The parent task identifier, which is used to limit the response.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• time – The unit in which to display time values.
+• time – Specifies the time units, for example, 5d or 7h.
+For more information, see [Supported units](https://opensearch.org/docs/latest/api-reference/units/).
 Valid choices are nanos, micros, ms, s, m, h, d.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • params (Any) –